kyouryuukunn/renpy-ActionEditor3/README.md

  Note
  * blur transform property of each images are used for simulating camera blur in function transform prperty, so blur transform properties of each images aren't availabe when focusing is enabled.
+ Set function property to None when you want to disable camera blur for already shownd images.
  * Can't get correct value If any other transform_matrix than below Matrixes are used.
     OffsetMatrix * RotateMatrix
     OffsetMatrix